Get Help Today. (800) 516-4357

 Once tolerance has dropped, a smaller amount of the same drug can have the same effect on the body that a larger dose did in the past.
 A previously “normal” dose may now cause a person to overdose.

-It is best to work to resist drug abuse and seek expert addiction treatment.
+It is best to work to resist drug abuse and seek expert addiction treatment for heroin abuse.
 But if you do relapse after going through withdrawal, monitor your drug use and use a smaller amount of opioids than you had been using before you began the recovery process.

 Can a Person Die From Heroin Withdrawal?

-While potentially extremely uncomfortable, heroin withdrawal is not generally dangerous.
-However, it can cause miscarriage or premature delivery in pregnant individuals.
-It is generally recommended to undergo methadone maintenance treatment rather than attempt to detox if pregnant.
+While potentially extremely uncomfortable, heroin withdrawal is not generally life-threatening, although it can be dangerous and is best treated under medical supervision.
+However, it can cause miscarriage or premature delivery in pregnant individuals.[2],[5] It is generally recommended to undergo methadone maintenance treatment rather than attempt to detox if pregnant.

-Ideally, a person will undergo heroin withdrawal at an addiction treatment facility, where experts are aware of the risks of heroin withdrawal and can help control a person’s symptoms.
-The goal is often to make patients as comfortable as possible during withdrawal.
+Ideally, a person will undergo heroin withdrawal at an addiction treatment facility, where experts are aware of the risks of heroin withdrawal and can help control a person’s symptoms and prevent medical emergencies.
+The goal is often to make patients as comfortable and safe as possible during withdrawal.

 If someone is undergoing heroin withdrawal at home or in an otherwise non-medical location, it is important they have someone caring for them who takes hydration seriously.